Tearsheet

 Natalie G. Haag, Executive Vice President, General Counsel and Corporate Secretary

-Rick C. Jackson, Chief Lending Officer and Executive Vice President
+Rick C. Jackson, Executive Vice President, Chief Lending Officer

-Anthony S. Barry, Executive Vice President and Chief Corporate Services Officer
+Anthony S. Barry, Executive Vice President, Chief Corporate Services Officer

-Mr. Barry serves as Executive Vice President and Chief Corporate Services Officer of Capitol Federal Financial, Inc. and Capitol Federal Savings Bank.
-Before joining Capitol Federal in October 2018, he was engaged in the private practice of law for 29 years, focusing on real estate and general litigation, with an emphasis on construction law.
+Anthony S. Barry joined Capitol Federal in October 2018.
+Prior to this, he was engaged in the private practice of law for 29 years, specializing in real estate and general litigation with an emphasis on construction law.
 Mr. Barry also served as a board member of a bank holding company in Arizona from 1998 to 2008.

 AI Analysis | Feedback